mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 can get as complex as we need to specify our behaviour.
 Much nicer than just overriding valid.

-##### In Conclusion

-TODO: Do we actually need this?

-Validations with dm-validations (in DataMapper) are that much more powerful than their counter-parts in ActiveRecord, and therefore, you should switch to DataMapper.

 #### Callbacks

 Callbacks in DataMapper > 0.9 are very powerful.
 In any DataMapper::Resource you can set before and after callbacks on any instance/class method.
 There are a couple of different ways to define callbacks:

     class Post
       include DataMapper::Resource